× FreshBooks App Logo

 12. Business Insurance

-There are a wide variety of business insurance types, and most of them can be deducted from your taxes since they’re considered ordinary and necessary.
+There are a wide variety of business insurance types, and most of them can be deducted from your taxes since theyā€™re considered ordinary and necessary.
 Ordinary refers to commonly used in your industry, while necessary is required for your business.
-Most businesses will have some type of insurance, and may also be required to carry it under state or local laws.
-Some businesses also provide employee health insurance and other employee support.
+You may have liability insurance, property insurance, or even an errors and omissions insurance to protect yourself and your LLC.
+Some businesses also provide employee health insurance benefits and other employee support.
 You can deduct these insurance premiums from your taxes as a business expense.
+Life insurance is not deductible on your tax return.

 13. Education Expenses

-You can deduct educational expenses for current employees of your LLC.
-This can include yourself, your other business owners, your partner if you have multiple LLC owners, and full-time employees who are contracted to your business.
+You can deduct continuing educational expenses for yourself and the employees of your LLC.
 The educational program must be related to your business, meaning it increases your business expertise or adds other value to your LLC.
-You can get a tax deduction for the interest on student loans if your degree is related to your LLC.
+However, it cannot be a new and unrelated degree youā€™re getting.
+You can also get a tax deduction for up to $5,250 for your employeeā€™s tuition payments.

 • Fees for medical practitioners like doctors, surgeons, and dentists